 Truman Tells Stalin, July 24, 1945 - At the Potsdam Conference in defeated Germany, President Truman told Stalin only that the U.S. “had a new weapon of unusual destructive force.”
 What did Truman say, and what did Stalin understand?
 Seven eyewitness accounts.

 Truman Diary, July 25, 1945 - President Truman told his diary that hhe had ordered the bomb dropped on a “purely military” target, so that “military objectives and soldiers and sailors are the target and not women and children.”

 Official Bombing Order, July 25, 1945 - The bombing order issued to General Sppaatz made no mention of targeting military objectives or sparing civilians.
 The cities themselves were the targets.

 Bomb Production Schedule, July 30, 1945 - NEW PAGE - The Manhattan Project was designed to make far more than a few bombs.
 The production rate of 3 bombs per month in August was expected to rise to 5 bombs/month in November, and 7 bombs/month in December.

 Groves-Oppenheimer transcript, August 6, 1945 - General Groves informed Robert Oppenheimer of the Hiroshima bombing.
 Transcript of telephone conversation.

 Truman radio speech, August 9, 1945 (excerpt) - In his radio speech to the nation on August 9, President Truman called Hiroshima "a military base."
 This is a 50k (.AU format) audio file.
 Hear Truman say it.
 Or read the full text of that paragraph.

-Please note: Because of growing usage -- up to 3,000 visitors a day -- email about this page can NOT be answered.
-Images of selected documents will be added eventually when time permits.
+Please note: Because of high usage -- up to 3,000 visitors a day -- email about this page can NOT be answered.
+Images of selected documents will be added eventually when time allows.